Originally published June 15, 2020, updated May 11, 2021

 Social distancing measures will force on-location B2B eCommerce employees to utilize their own equipment and maintain spatial awareness.
 There will be fewer shared computers, more shift rotations, and minimized in-person interactions, including less travel.
 These accommodations will be localized and complying with guidelines, recommendations or policies for each location will be a challenge for businesses that operate in multiple locations.

-The crisis introduced new ways of thinking and operating for businesses that hadn’t previously embraced the concept of working remotely.
+The crisis introduced new ways of thinking and operating for businesses.
+Skilled trades and labor shortage in manufacturing and distribution are driving businesses to more creative solutions.
 Remote working was made easier as tools like Microsoft Teams, Gsuite, Zoom, and Slack enabled employees to maintain communication channels and collaborate effectively.
-As working remotely becomes the norm, HR will optimize talent pools well suited for the remote-only office.

 Effect of reopening: B2B eCommerce supply chain flexibility